American Enterprise Institute: Economic policy studies

-Financial crisis of 2007–2008
+2008 financial crisis

-As the financial crisis of 2007–2008 unfolded, The Wall Street Journal stated that predictions by AEI staff about the involvement of housing GSEs had come true.
+As the 2008 financial crisis unfolded, The Wall Street Journal stated that predictions by AEI staff about the involvement of housing GSEs had come true.
 In the late 1990s, Fannie Mae eased credit requirements on the mortgages it purchased and exposed itself to more risk.
 Peter J. Wallison warned that Fannie Mae and Freddie Mac's public-private status put taxpayers on the line for increased risk.
 "Because of the agencies' dual public and private form, various efforts to force Fannie Mae and Freddie Mac to fulfill their public mission at the cost of their profitability have failed—and will likely continue to fail", he wrote in 2001.
 "The only viable solution would seem to be full privatization or the adoption of policies that would force the agencies to adopt this course themselves."

-Wallison ramped up his criticism of the GSEs throughout the 2000s.
-In 2006, and 2007, he moderated conferences featuring James B. Lockhart III, the chief regulator of Fannie and Freddie In August 2008, after Fannie and Freddie had been backstopped by the US Treasury Department, Wallison outlined several ways of dealing with the GSEs, including "nationalization through a receivership," outright "privatization," and "privatization through a receivership."
+In 2006, Wallison moderated a conference featuring James B. Lockhart III, the chief regulator of Fannie and Freddie.
+In August 2008, after Fannie and Freddie had been backstopped by the US Treasury Department, Wallison outlined several ways of dealing with the GSEs, including "nationalization through a receivership," outright "privatization," and "privatization through a receivership."
 The following month, Lockhart and Treasury Secretary Henry Paulson took the former path by putting Fannie and Freddie into federal "conservatorship."
 As the housing crisis unfolded, AEI sponsored a series of conferences featuring commentators including Desmond Lachman, and Nouriel Roubini.
 Makin had been warning about the effects of a housing downturn on the broader economy for months.
-Amid charges that many homebuyers did not understand their complex mortgages, Alex J. Pollock gained recognition for crafting a prototype of a one-page mortgage disclosure form.
+Amid charges that many homebuyers did not understand their complex mortgages, Alex J. Pollock crafted a prototype of a one-page mortgage disclosure form.